youngeeha/stat108project2/README.md

 The fourth dataset is ‘merged_data’, which is all of these three datasets joined on mouse ID.

-Anther dataset we utilised was thanks to Evagoras Georgiou for providing this valuable dataset and the Kaggle platform for hosting it.
-The miceweights dataset is a resource from Kaggle contributed by Evagoras Georgiou.
-In this dataset contains data related to the weights of mice, designed for statistical analysis and modeling purposes.
+The fifth and final dataset we utilised is called 'miceweights.'
+We thank Evagoras Georgiou for providing this dataset and the Kaggle platform for hosting it.
+Miceweights contains data related to the weights of mice, designed for statistical analysis and modeling purposes.
 Within this dataset includes feeding types, either standard chow to hf, high fat, diets.This dataset can be used to explore trends, relationships, and patterns in mouse weights.
 There is also no license on this particular datset making it accessible to the public.

 ## Installation